chembl/surechembl-data-client/README.md

 **NOTE: The schema requires minor alterations depending on your RDBMS - see the inline instructions in sc_data.sql**

-As an alternative to sc_data.sql, a SQL Alchemy schema can be used to generate the schema.
+As an alternative to sc_data.sql, a SQL Alchemy schema can be used to generate the database schema.
 See the following test for an example of how to do this:

     data_load_test.py - DataLoaderTests.setUp()